vllm-project/vllm/docs/source/getting_started/quickstart.rst

 Installation
 --------------

 You can install vLLM using pip.
-It's recommended to use `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ to create a manage Python environments.
+It's recommended to use `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ to create and manage Python environments.

 .. code-block:: shell